Area code 925

-Area code 925 is a telephone area code that was split from area code 510 in the U.S. state of California, on March 14, 1998.
-It covers the inland portions of the East Bay counties of Alameda and Contra Costa in the northern area of California.
+Area code 925 is a telephone area code in the North American Numbering Plan for a northern part of the U.S. state of California.
+It was created in an area code split of area code 510 in 1998.
+The numbering plan area comprises the inland portions of the East Bay counties of Alameda and Contra Costa.

+History

-The area was originally part of area code 415, one of the first three area codes created in California in 1947, which originally covered all of central California.
-In 1991, area code 510 was created to encompass most of the East Bay.
+The numbering plan area (NPA) was originally served with area code 415, one of the first three area codes of California in 1947, which originally was assigned to central California.
+In 1991, area code 510 was created to serve most of the East Bay.
 Area code 925 was created March 14, 1998, when area code 510 was split along the natural border of the Berkeley Hills.